Illustration of a worried bull beside the words Say Sorry in Spanish.

 Te Pido Disculpas and Te Pido Perdón

-To make your apology even more heartfelt, you can add de corazón (“from the heart”) after te pido disculpas: Te pido disculpas de corazón por haberte ofendido (“I sincerely apologize for offending you.”)
+To make your apology more heartfelt, you can add de corazón (“from the heart”): Te pido disculpas de corazón por haberte ofendido (“I sincerely apologise for offending you”).

 How to Forgive in Spanish